pnsaevik/fscacher/README.md

     for digesting function call signature as well as the contents of serialized files
 -   `protocol`: Use predefined functions for `key`, `dump`, `load` and `digest`.
-    A list of known protocol schemes are presented below.
+    The only implemented protocol scheme is `filename`, which is presented below.
     If both protocol and explicit functions are set, the explicit functions takes presedence.

 If any of the arguments `key`, `dump`, `load` or `digest` are set to `"default"`, the functions defined by the `cache.defaults` dict are used